RafaMiyauchi/adinais_football_mobile/README.md

 ## 6. Hot Reload vs. Hot Restart

 And honestly, the best features for *doing* all this work are Hot Reload and Hot Restart. **Hot Reload** is the magic feature I use 99% of the time.
 It injects my code changes in like a second *without* resetting my app.
 This is perfect for fixing UI, because my app's state is preserved (like if I had a counter, it would stay at 10). **Hot Restart** is what I use when Hot Reload doesn't work (like if I change something deep, like a constructor).
 It resets the entire app state, so my app goes back to the home screen as if I just launched it, but it's still way faster than a full stop and re-run.

+# Assignment 8

+## 1 `Navigator.push()` vs. `Navigator.pushReplacement()`

+`Navigator.push()` is like adding a new page on top of the stack of pages.
+The old page is still underneath.
+I used this for the "Add Product" button (both on the main page and in the drawer) because I want the user to be able to hit the back arrow and return to the main menu.
+It's like a temporary new screen.

+`Navigator.pushReplacement()`, on the other hand, replaces the current page with a new one.
+The old page is thrown away.
+I used this in my drawer for the "Home" button.
+When I'm on the "Add Product" page and click "Home," it replaces the form page.
+This is good because it means the user can't hit the back arrow to accidentally go back to the form they just left.
+It's a more permanent move.

+## 2. Using `Scaffold`, `AppBar`, and `Drawer` for Structure

+I used this widget hierarchy to make my app look and feel consistent.
+The `Scaffold` is my main "blueprint" for every page; it's the base that holds the `AppBar` and the `body`.
+By putting an `AppBar` inside the `Scaffold` on both my `menu.dart` and `product_form.dart` pages, I guaranteed that the top bar always looks the same (same title style, same green color).
+Most importantly, I added the same `drawer: const LeftDrawer()` to the `Scaffold` of both pages.
+This is how I made sure my navigation menu is identical on every screen.
+It's super efficient and makes the app feel connected.

+## 3. Advantages of Layout Widgets in My Form

+There are three essential elements regarding this, which are;
+- `Padding`: I used Padding around all my `TextFormFields`.
+This was purely for design and to make the form usable.
+Without it, the form fields would be jammed right against the edge of the screen.
+It just adds breathing room and makes the whole page look cleaner.

+- `SingleChildScrollView`: This was the fix for the "bottom overflow" error.
+As soon as the keyboard popped up on my phone, it covered the "Description" field and the "Save" button.
+By wrapping my whole `Column` of form fields in a `SingleChildScrollView`, the user can now just scroll the page to see all the fields, even when the keyboard is open.

+- `ListView`: I actually used `ListView` in my `LeftDrawer`.
+It's what lets my drawer options ("Home" and "Add Product") stack vertically.
+For a form, `ListView` could be used instead of `Column` + `SingleChildScrollView`, and it's especially good if you have a really long or dynamic list of form elements.

+## 4. Setting the "Football Shop" Color Theme
+I wanted to set a clear visual identity with that bright green color (`rgb(163, 255, 0)`).
+For this assignment, I set it manually on each page that needed it.
+In my AppBar (on both `menu.dart` and `product_form.dart`), I set the `backgroundColor: const Color.fromARGB(255, 163, 255, 0)`.

+This immediately created a problem: the white text was hard to read.
+So, I also had to set the `foregroundColor: Colors.black`, which automatically changed the title text and the hamburger menu icon to black.
+I did the exact same thing for my `DrawerHeader` in `left_drawer.dart` so that when the menu slides out, the brand color and style are consistent.
+For a bigger app, I'd probably set this up in the main `ThemeData` in `main.dart`, but for this, setting it manually worked well.